Assassin's Creed Odyssey: Plot

 Odysseys story begins in 480 BC, where King Leonidas leads the Spartan army against a Persian charge during the Battle of Thermopylae.
 The skirmish is won, but a captured enemy informs Leonidas that the Persian army has learned of the mountain path and will surround the Spartans by morning.
 Nevertheless, Leonidas resolves to hold off the Persian advance.

 In 2018, Layla Hassan recovers Leonidas' spear.
 She extracts the DNA of his grandchildren, Alexios and Kassandra, from it to use in her Animus to find the location of the Staff of Hermes Trismegistus.
 Whichever sibling is selected by the player is designated as the Eagle Bearer.
 (Note: Within the series' lore, Kassandra is designated as the canon Eagle Bearer, appearing as such in Odysseys novelization and later reconfirmed in Odysseys successor, Assassin's Creed Valhalla, in which Kassandra appears as a guest character as part of a bonus questline added after the game's release.)

 In 431 BC, at the onset of the Peloponnesian War, the Eagle Bearer is hired by a mysterious merchant named Elpenor.
 The plot is to assassinate the "Wolf of Sparta" in the city of Megaris.
 After befriending a naval captain named Barnabas, the Eagle Bearer leaves Kephallonia having been given command of his ship, the Adrestia.
 In Megaris, the Eagle Bearer learns that Nikolaos is not their biological father and has another adopted son, Stentor.
 They also learn that their mother Myrinne left Nikolaos and Sparta shortly after the incident at Mount Taygetos.
 The Eagle Bearer travels to Phokis to confront Elpenor, who reveals himself to be a member of the Cult of Kosmos, who are aware of their lineage.
-Disguised in Elpenor's mask and robes after killing him, the Eagle Bearer infiltrates a secret Cult meeting in Delphi.
-Where they discover that not only is the Cult targeting their family, that their younger sibling had survived the fall from Mount Taygetos and had been manipulated by the Cult into becoming their champion known as Deimos.
+Disguised in Elpenor's mask and robes after killing him, the Eagle Bearer infiltrates a secret Cult meeting in Delphi, where they discover that not only is the Cult targeting their family, but their younger sibling had survived the fall from Mount Taygetos and subsequently manipulated by the Cult into becoming their champion known as Deimos.
 Accompanied by Barnabas and Herodotos, the Eagle Bearer embarks on an extended journey across the Greek world.
 Eventually they reunite with Myrinne, who had assumed the alias of Phoenix, the oligarch of the polis of Naxos.
 Myrinne persuades her eldest child to convince the Spartan regime to reinstate their citizenship and ancestral estate, while they continue to undermine the Cult's activities in the Greek world together.